sohamkamani/pluralsight-playwright-java/README.md

 ## Introduction and set up

-In this section, we will set up the project and install the necessary dependencies that we need to run Playwright with Java.
+In this section, you'll set up the project and install the necessary dependencies that you need to run Playwright with Java.

 Playwright is a Java library that allows you to write end-to-end tests and automation for web applications.